vivekmathema/GCxGC-CRISP/README.md

                           (There is also additional option to change skin colour of the GUI to Skyblue, Grayshade and System default in GUI mode only)

   --config_run CONFIG_RUN
                         [Set 0: false, 1: true].
 Run CRISP in GUI mode ONLY.
-No configuration modules will be run and CRISP will just GUI with default settings
+No custom configuration modules will be loaded and CRISP will just run GUI with default settings.

   --config_fpath CONFIG_FPATH
                         full pathname of the configuration file to run.
 The confiruation file (.conf) will be run without any further user input or confirmation.